 Enrollment Use the Application for Enrollment form to apply for space in a course.
 After completing and submitting this form you will receive additional information about the Academy and the specific course(s) for which you have applied.
 Completion of this application does not automatically enroll you in a course.
-You are required to either attend an Open House/Orientation or view the current Open House/Orientation video.
+You are required to either attend (in-person or live via Zoom) an Orientation or view this Orientation video.
 READ MORE

 Payment: Full tuition is required one month before all Core courses and to reserve your space.
 Note: there is a $50 non-refundable registration fee included.
 The balance of tuition is refunded with cancellation of participation by first class.

 Payments for all courses may be made via PayPal (transaction fees apply) or via check (payable to AIM) mailed to AIM, Post Office Box 1921, Mill Valley, CA 94942 USA.